 California lawmakers vote for earlier primary elections

-Sen. Ricardo Lara, D-Bell Gardens, right, talks with Senate President Pro Tem Kevin de Leon, D-Los Angeles, at the Capitol Thursday, May 4, 2017, in Sacramento, Calif.
-California may hold its presidential primary elections in March after lawmakers in both chambers of the Legislature passed bills Thursday to increase the influence of the nation's largest and most diverse state.
+California may hold its presidential primary elections three months earlier after lawmakers in both chambers of the Legislature passed bills Thursday that would increase the influence of the nation's most populous and diverse state.
+The state Senate passed a bill to move California's primary from June to the third Tuesday in March.

 Add your comments below